Police search Monte Paschi over Antonveneta deal

 Monte dei Paschi said the searches were connected to a 5 billion euro capital increase it carried out in 2008 to pay for Antonveneta.

 A spokeswoman for the bank promised "maximum collaboration" with authorities.
-She said the probe was focused on 1 billion euros of so-called fresh convertible notes that the bank issued as part of its capital hike, which was underwritten by J.P.
-Morgan (JPM.N).
+She said the probe was focused on 1 billion euros of so-called Fresh convertible notes that the bank issued as part of its capital hike.

-The bank's top shareholder, a charitable foundation with close links to Siena politicians, said prosecutors were also looking at an "anomalous" drop in Monte dei Paschi shares in early January this year, when the stock hit a record low of 0.19 euros before bouncing back.
+Its top shareholder, a charitable foundation with close links to Siena politicians, said prosecutors were also looking at an "anomalous" drop in the Monte dei Paschi shares in early January 2012, when the stock hit a record low of 0.19 euros before bouncing back.

-Back in January the foundation was negotiating with creditors how to pay back around 1 billion euros of debts it had ran up to fund the bank's 2008 capital increase and another 2.5 billion euros cash call in 2011.

-The foundation's debt was guaranteed by its shares in the bank.
-As the share price fell, the foundation was forced to put up more shares as collateral, at one stage giving creditors almost full control over its 49 percent stake.

 Monte dei Paschi's Chief Executive Fabrizio Viola and its newly appointed Chairman Alessandro Profumo were "following the matter closely," a senior executive at the bank said outside its Siena headquarters.

-News of the probe hit Monte dei Paschi's shares, which closed 7 percent lower after being repeatedly suspended from trade.
+News of the probe hit Monte dei Paschi's shares, which fell 7.2 percent by 02:38 p.m.
+British time.

-The foundation now holds 36.3 percent of Monte dei Paschi.
+The Antonveneta purchase emptied the coffers of the Monte dei Paschi foundation, which ran up around 1 billion euros in debts to fund the 2008 capital increase and another 2.5 billion euro cash call last year.

+The foundation has been forced to sell down to 36.3 percent its controlling stake in Monte dei Paschi to partially repay creditors, which include J.P.
+Morgan (JPM.N), Credit Suisse CSGN.VX and Mediobanca.
 It faces a May 15 deadline to agree with creditors the rescheduling of outstanding debts worth around 350 million euros.

 (Additional reporting by Silvia Aloisi and Gianluca Semeraro; Writing by Silvia Aloisi; Editing by Jane Merriman and Giles Elgood)